GoosefleetEO/aa-structures/README.md

 Name | Purpose | Code
 -- | -- | --
-Can access public views | User can access this app and view public pages, e.g. public POCO view |  `general.basic_access` Can view corporation structures | User can see structures belonging to corporations of his characters only. |  `general.view_corporation_structures`
+Can access public views | User can access this app and view public pages, e.g. public POCO view |  https://i.imgur.com/BK3MadZ.png
+Can view corporation structures | User can see structures belonging to corporations of his characters only. |  `general.view_corporation_structures`
 Can view alliance structures | User can view all structures belonging to corporation in the alliance of the user. |  `general.view_alliance_structures`
 Can view all structures | User can see all structures in the system |  `general.view_all_structures`